(1816 - 1907)

 see his Battle Report

-A lawyer before the Civil War, Colgrove listed Winchester, Indiana, as his residency when he was appointed lieutenant colonel of the three-month 8th Indiana Volunteer Infantry on April 26, 1861.
+A lawyer before the Civil War, Colgrove listed Winchester, Indiana, as his residence when he was appointed lieutenant colonel of the three-month 8th Indiana Volunteer Infantry on April 26, 1861.
 The 8th, under the command of Colonel William P. Benton, saw service in the (West) Virginia campaign in the battle at Rich Mountain.
 The remainder of their term was spent at Beverly, (West) Virginia.

 The 27th moved east to Washington, D.C., and then to Frederick, Maryland, where they camped during the winter of 1861-62.
 In the spring of 1862, Colgrove and the 27th participated in the Shenandoah Valley (Virginia) Campaign and fought in the engagements at Front Royal and Winchester.
 The 27th saw action at Cedar Mountain, Virginia, in August 1862.